 Now that you’ve chosen your piece, prepped it and mixed your Real Milk Paint, it’s time to apply the dark paint you chose for your DIY chalkboard.
 First, use painter’s tape to protect any areas you don’t want painted.
 Since you can change the transparency levels of Real Milk Paint by adding more or less water to the mixture, you don’t need a tinted primer to complete your DIY chalkboard.

-Next, use a clean, lint-free paintbrush to apply your first coat of paint to the whole thing.
-It’s up to you how many coats you ultimately need, though two coats typically work if you’ve thickened your milk paint for maximum opacity, but no matter how many coats you add, you should let each one dry completely before adding another.
+Next, use a clean, lint-free paintbrush to apply your first coat of paint to the whole thing, you can also use a foam roller or a paint sprayer if the area is too large.
+It’s up to you how many coats you ultimately need, though a second coat is always necessary and typically two coats is what you need if you’ve thickened your milk paint for maximum opacity, but no matter how many coats you add, you should let each one dry completely before adding another.
 By letting each of the coats dry completely, you can better gauge the chalkboard paint coverage as you go.

 Finishing and Seasoning Your New Chalkboard

 Finally, it’s time to add your sealant.
-First, wipe the chalkboard paint you added down with a wet rag to remove any sandpaper debris.
+First, wipe the chalkboard paint you added down with a damp cloth or wet paper towel to remove any sandpaper debris.
 Next, rub the painted surface down with our Low Sheen Finishing Cream, then wipe the surface with a clean, dry rag while the sealant is wet to keep the surface smooth, since you don’t want brushstrokes on your DIY chalkboard.

-Once the entire board is completely dry, add a coat of Clear Carnauba Wax to the chalkboard paint surface, then buff when dry.
+Once the entire board is completely dry, add a coat of Clear Carnauba Wax to the chalkboard paint surface using a sponge brush, then buff when dry.
 This paste wax should make the surface slick and smooth, enabling chalk to glide easily across the surface.
 Typically, we recommend that you allow the paint to dry 24 hours before writing on it with a piece of chalk.
 Refresh your chalkboard any time with a few new coats of wax.

 Now that you know how to make a chalkboard using Real Milk Paint, the sky’s the limit for what you can do with what you’ve learned.
 Use this simple process for everything from making miniature chalkboard gifts for holidays, transforming a whole space on playroom walls for artistic endeavors or even making a quick-change adult and child menu for your dining room or restaurant.